SystemsApproach/security/key-distro.rst

 generates a new session key for them to use.
 Then Alice and Bob communicate directly using their session key.
 Kerberos is a widely used system based on this approach.
-We describe Kerberos (which also provides authentication) in the next section.
-The following subsection describes a powerful alternative.
+We describe Kerberos (which also provides authentication) in the next chapter.
+The following section describes a powerful alternative.

 4.3 Diffie-Hellman Key Exchange